dmiller/clojure-clr-next/_drafts/2024-08-05-qualified-methods-for-ClojureCLR.md

  (map Math/Abs [1.23 -3.14])
 ```

-You will get a reflection warning.
+You still will get a reflection warning.
 And there is no place to put a traditional type hint.

 Enter `:param-tags`.
 You can add `:param-tags` metadata to the qualified method to provide type hints.
 The easiest way to  The easiest way is to use new `^[...]` metadata reader syntax.